qdrant/landing_page/qdrant-landing/content/documentation/quick-start.md

     qdrant/qdrant
 ```

 Under the default configuration all data will be stored in the `./qdrant_storage` directory.
+This will also be the only directory that both the Container and the host machine can both see.

 Qdrant should now be accessible at [localhost:6333](http://localhost:6333)